slime/slime/CONTRIBUTING.md

 mechanism you're interested in stayed the same and any SLIME documentation is applicable to SLY.

-### SWANK is now called SLYNK
+### Swank is now called Slynk

 SLY can be loaded alongside SLIME both in the same Emacs or Lisp image.
-This interoperability meant that SLY's Lisp server had to be renamed (to SLYNK).
+This interoperability meant that SLY's Lisp server had to be renamed to "Slynk".

-SLY can still speak the "SWANK" protocol, and should be able to connect to any other non-Lisp backends such as Christopher Rhodes' [swankr][4] or have non-SLIME clients connect to it such as Robert Brown's [swank-client][5].
+SLY can still speak the Swank protocol, and should be able to connect to any other non-Lisp backends such as Christopher Rhodes' [swankr][4] or have non-SLIME clients connect to it such as Robert Brown's [swank-client][5].